-The three of us have been saying hello to some big changes recently.
+The three of us sisters have been saying hello to some big changes recently.
+We’re heading into Fall at a fast pace and finding ourselves in need of adapting.
 A few weeks ago Chelsea and Annie both started new jobs.
 Holly’s kids have started new schools and classes.
-Change is good.
-School and work keep us busy.
-But it also means less time for this little blog of ours.
+It’s good to change with the seasons.
+We move forward with life and discover new interests, new communities and new opportunities!

 Once you taste them warm from the oven, your vegan butter melting into their fluffy centers and the scent of maple and vanilla infused into your kitchen, there is no turning back.
-Hello to golden leaves, rain showers, hand-picked pumpkins, daylight savings.
-To put it simply, these sweet muffins create an undeniable anticipation for fall!
+Step into the changing season with these in hand.
+Say hello to golden leaves, rain showers, hand-picked pumpkins, daylight savings.
+This is definitely a good change of pace.
+Let these muffins welcome you in it.

 1 Tablespoon Ground Flax